doniseferi/threat-modelling-notes-and-tool/README.md

 <td id="threat-title-property" role="rowheader" tabindex="0">**Possible Mitigation(s):**</td>

-<td tabindex="0" role="gridcell" headers="threat-title-property"><style scoped="scoped">p { margin : 2px; }</style> Enable audit logging on Azure Key Vault instances to monitor how and when the instances are access, and by whom.
+<td tabindex="0" role="gridcell" headers="threat-title-property"> Enable audit logging on Azure Key Vault instances to monitor how and when the instances are access, and by whom.
 Use standard Azure access controls to restrict access to the logs.
 Refer : <a href="https://aka.ms/tmt-th180 ">https://aka.ms/tmt-th180 </a></td>

 </tr>